RareDevs/Rare/README.md

 ### Windows

-- Rare is avaible as a [Winget package](https://github.com/microsoft/winget-pkgs/tree/master/manifests/d/Dummerle/Rare) You can install Rare with the following one-liner:
+- Rare is available as a [Winget package](https://github.com/microsoft/winget-pkgs/tree/master/manifests/d/Dummerle/Rare) You can install Rare with the following one-liner:

     `winget install rare`